maomorales/bark-sensor-home-assistant/README.md

 Python-based proof-of-concept that detects dog barks from a live Linux microphone and publishes MQTT events for Home Assistant automations.
 By default it uses the YAMNet TFLite model and falls back to a heuristic detector if the model cannot be loaded.

+This program not only detects dog barks in real time, but also publishes these events over MQTT so that you can easily create automations in Home Assistant—for example, turning on lights, starting a recording on a camera, or activating a smart pet feeder when barking is detected.

+Additionally, bark events can be sent to Dailybot, allowing you to build other types of automations such as real-time notifications in Slack or Discord, or alerting specific people whenever barking occurs.

 ## Features
 - Live audio capture via ALSA (`sounddevice`) with 16 kHz mono resampling.
 - YAMNet (TFLite) inference with automatic model download on first run.